 a very important job that is now totally non toxic

 The truth is that oil based inks can be cleaned up with water and oil.
 We use salad oil or baby oil in the studio and have a totally non toxic studio.
 No solvents are used except rubbing alcohol.
 This takes a bit more elbow grease than solvents, but saving your body and the environment are probably worth it.
-Scrub the plate with a soft brush or a plastic vegetable brush.
+Scrub the plate with a soft brush.
 A shoe shine brush is ideal.
 You can also use a dish detergent or some household cleaners to finalize your cleaning.
 Once clean, blot thoroughly and/or let it air dry.
 If you need to degrease the plate, use rubbing alcohol.
-Store with a layer of baby oil or a petroleum product, such as vaselene covering both front and rear.
-Put it in a plastic baggie or loose leaf folder.
+I put it back into the sun at this point as the plates are so sensitive to water that I want to be sure they are totally hardened.
 You may wish to write on the back, any pertinent information such as your exposure times…..I don’t always remember what I do down the road.
+I store the plates in a binder with plastic pages, remove the paper from the pages, I found the black paper that comes with the binder ate the back of my steel plates a bit.

 A friend once told me that as artists, we define our reality with our work.
 I think to a degree this is true, that we are all searching for some inner visual truth that we can portray to others.
 Art is an act of making the invisible visible, bringing a hidden dimension to human awareness.
 The word “abstract” means to separate or withdraw something from something else.
 Or to refine something large into something smaller and concisely informative, to pull the essence into some personal interpretation.
 As artists we do interpret and sometimes we can even make others see what we see.